Best Tips for Manaslu Circuit Trek

 The monsoon season (June-August) should be avoided since the trails become muddy and translates and susceptibility to landslides increase.
 Furthermore, abundant in the area, leeches make hiking unpleasant.
 Conversely, winter (from December to February) brings severe cold and much snow, challenging one to traverse the Larkya La Pass.

 Early spring (March) or late autumn (November) trek offers excellent balance of nice weather and low people if you seek that.
+So, it is a must to know about the Weather at Manaslu Circuit Trek.

 Prepare Physically and Mentally for the Trek